- About CSAIL

-William T. Freeman is a Professor and Associate Department Head of the Electrical Engineering and Computer Science Department at MIT.
+William T. Freeman is a Professor in the Electrical Engineering and Computer Science Department at MIT.
 A member of the Computer Science and Artificial Intelligence Laboratory, he joined the MIT the faculty in September, 2001.

 From 1992 - 2001 he worked at Mitsubishi Electric Research Labs (MERL), in Cambridge, MA, most recently as Sr. Research Scientist and Associate Director.
 He studied computer vision for his PhD in 1992 from the Massachussetts Institute of Technology, and received a BS in physics and MS in electrical engineering from Stanford in 1979, and an MS in applied physics from Cornell in 1981.

 His current research interests include machine learning applied to computer vision, Bayesian models of visual perception, and interactive applications of computer vision.
 In 1997, he received the Outstanding Paper prize at the Conference on Computer Vision and Pattern Recognition for work on applying bilinear models to "separating style and content".
 Previous research topics include steerable filters and pyramids, the generic viewpoint assumption, color constancy, and computer vision for computer games.
 He holds 15 patents.